-Tutors must draw on existing records and available evidence (as far as possible in the context of current public health advice).
-It is important that the judgements are objective, and they must only take account of evidence about candidate performance.
+Tutors should draw on existing records and available evidence (as far as possible in the context of current public health advice).
+It is important that the judgements are objective, and they should only take account of evidence about candidate performance.

-Given the timing of the announcement, we recognise that centres will have incomplete evidence.
-Judgements must be made on the evidence that is available.
+Given the timing of the announcement, we recognise that centres will have incomplete evidence, and that the range and amount of evidence will vary between different candidates.
+Judgements should be made on the evidence that is available.

-There is no requirement to set additional formative, practice/sample tests or homework tasks for the purposes of determining centre assessment grades and no candidate should be disadvantaged if they are unable to complete any work set after centres were closed.
+There is no requirement to set additional formative assessments or homework tasks for the purposes of determining centre assessment grades and no candidate should be disadvantaged if they are unable to complete any work set after centres were closed.
 Learning up to the 20 March provides the main evidence for grade estimation.
-It could be disadvantageous to consider teaching and learning after the closure of centres due to candidates' access to technology and difficulties verifying authenticity of work.
-Where additional work has been completed after centres were closed, Centres must exercise caution where that evidence suggests a change in performance.
+It would be potentially disadvantageous to consider teaching and learning after the closure of centres due to candidates' access to technology and difficulties verifying authenticity of work.
+Where additional work has been completed after centres were closed, centres should exercise caution where that evidence suggests a change in performance.
 In many cases this is likely to reflect the circumstances and context in which the work was completed.

-Evidence that could be used includes (this is not an exhaustive or exclusive list):
+Evidence that could be used includes (not an exhaustive or exclusive list):